polkascan/py-substrate-metadata-docs/docs/moonriver/localassets.md

 ---------
 ### freeze
-Disallow further unprivileged transfers from an account.
+Disallow further unprivileged transfers of an asset `id` from an account `who`. `who` must already exist as an entry in `Account`s of the asset.
+If you want to freeze an account that does not have an entry, use `touch_other` first.

 Origin must be Signed and the sender should be the Freezer of the asset `id`.